 As well as footnotes or endnotes, you should list all your sources, including those you have read but not cited in a bibliography at the end of you work.

-The official website of this style.
+- MHRA handbook online: The official website of this style.
 Download your own copy of the official guide for detailed instructions on how to cite correctly and create a full biography and reference list.
 (Note that this is the complete style guide.
 The chapters relevant to referencing are 9, 10 and 11).

-If you require any further help with referencing, the Academic Skills Centre will be able to assist you.
+If you require any further help with referencing, the Academic Skills Centre can assist you.